 Kids clubs occupy an enormous space resembling a pirate ship, with PCs and TV monitors cloaked in treasure chests, and fun activities like cooking classes, games and contests, food-fests and pool parties.
 "Edge" is the tweens' club (11-13 yo) with PC and PS games, arts and crafts, and a bridge simulator for navigating a ship.
 The teen-only area (14-17 yo) is called "Vibe" (located in a funnel midship) - a special lounge with huge couches, flat TVs and video games, other hit activities are the dance parties and the karaoke.
 All kids programs (age 3+) are complimentary.

-“It’s A Small World” ship nursery (babies 3 months to 3 years of age) is at additional cost of $6 per-hour ($5 for the 2nd child).
-An on-line service allows guests to order from over 1,000 “Babies Travel Lite” products in advance of their sailing (delivered to their cabin).
+"It's A Small World" ship nursery (babies 3 months to 3 years of age) is at an additional cost of $6 per hour ($5 for the 2nd child).
+An online service allows guests to order from over 1,000 "Babies Travel Lite" products in advance of their sailing (delivered to their cabin).
 All services are also available on Castaway Cay.
 All Disney children counselors are college educated, well experienced and attentive.

 - After Hours/Beat Street (3 clubs' entertainment district, adults only after 9 p.m.; Fathom, Keys and O'Gill's Pub)

 - Fathom Lounge Disco & Nightclub